-Another 25 miles to the east is Alpine.
-Billing itself as the "Hub of the Big Bend", Alpine is home to Sul Ross University, the Big Bend Museum and several other interesting and unique attractions.
+Alpine also houses the Museum of the Big Bend, which focuses on Native American history, the mining era, frontier exploration, and the railroad.
 Additionally, Alpine's location between the Davis Mountains and the Chihuahuan Desert affords visitors spectacular views and plenty of outdoor recreational opportunities.

-Following the quaint Czech community stretch of Route 90, the Highway plunges into Texas' largest city, Houston.
-Houston actually is home to some of Texas’ most popular attractions.
+Following the quaint Czech community stretch of Route 90, the highway plunges into Texas' largest city, Houston, home to some of Texas’ most popular attractions.
 The Johnson Space Center was at the center of the space race during the 1960s and is still active in space exploration.
 Of course, the San Jacinto Monument marks the very spot where Texas won its independence from Mexico and is a must-see for history buffs.
-Adjacent to the San Jacinto Monument is the Battleship Texas, which fought to maintain America’s freedom during WWII.
-The Hermann Zoo has long been a favorite stop for Houston area residents and visitors alike.
-More recently, the Downtown Aquarium has drawn a lot of attention from visitors.
-Houston also boasts an impressive array of museums, including the Buffalo Soldier Museum, the Holocaust Museum, Museum of Natural Science, Museum of Fine Arts, and many, many more.
+Adjacent to the San Jacinto Monument is the Battleship Texas, which fought to maintain America’s freedom during World War II.

-Route 90 covers a number of tiny villages and towns between Houston and the next major stop, Beaumont.
-A unique blend of Texan and Cajun influences, Beaumont is a big city in a small-town package, with plenty of attractions, restaurants, and amenities for any visitor.
-Beaumont has a renowned live music scene and offers visitors a number of outdoor recreational activities as well.
+Route 90 covers a number of tiny villages and towns after Houston until arriving at the next bigger stop, Beaumont, an oil boom town that still produces oil today.
+A unique blend of Texan and Cajun influences, Beaumont is a big city in a small-town package, with a number of quirky museums such as the Fire Museum of Texas, the Texas Energy Museum, and the Art Museum of Southeast Texas.